-In the ordinary course of business, the Bank has loan transactions with investees and with certain DOSRI.
+The Bank has loan transactions with investees and with certain DOSRI.
 Existing banking regulations limit the amount of individual loans to DOSRI, 70.0% of which must be secured, to the total of their respective deposits and book value of their respective investments in the Bank.
 In the aggregate, loans to DOSRI generally should not exceed the respective total regulatory capital or 15.0% of total loan portfolio, whichever is lower.